Connect With Your Community!

 Amanda Eggert, Montana Free Press|May 11, 2022

 Gov. Greg Gianforte asked land managers for their commitment to aggressive initial attack to extinguish all wildfires at a 2022 wildfire briefing in Helena last week.
 "In Montana, we do not, and will not, have a 'let it burn' policy," Gov. Greg Gianforte told representatives from about a dozen state and federal agencies present at the briefing.
 "We will respond immediately to fire with one primary goal, and that is to put that fire out as safely and quickly as possible.
-I appreciate all of your commitment to embrace that strategy along with...
+I appreciate all of your...
 Full story

 • Poll finds three-quarters of Montanans worried about housing affordability